GM1957/serverless-aws-nodejs-initial-setup/Readme.md

-# Serverless AWS-NodeJs intial setup
+# Serverless AWS-NodeJs intial setup :hammer:

+Of all the things I am a fan of, Serverless is one of them.
+Needless to say that, serverless in the future and the present.
+Working with it is super fun and interesting, so I thought of building something that can quickly get you started with it.

+# What does it do? 🤔

+Serverless is a vast topic and working with it requires you to write a lot of things from scratch.
+I made it easier for you, by automating the initial setup.
-serverless aws-nodejs initial setup with nodejs, you will get pre-made user functions for CRUD operation with cognito authorizer, Webpack configs, basic cognito setup, one dummy s3 bucket and function to upoad images on s3 and db clients for s3 and dynamodb with status codes.
+You will get pre-made user functions for CRUD operation with cognito authorizer, Webpack configs, basic cognito setup, one dummy s3 bucket and function to upoad images on s3 and db clients for s3 and dynamodb with status codes.

+# More details on what this project offers you 👇
 - **User create, update, get, deltete, deactivate functions in DynamoDB table and to delete cognito user**
 - **Cognito authorizer**
 - **One Demo S3 bucket**